znerol/podpourri/doc/podpourri-build@.service.8.rst

 .. envvar:: PODPOURRI_REPO

-   URL of the repository where container build spec is maintained.
+   URL of the repository where a container image build file is maintained.
    Defaults to the instance specifier.

 .. envvar:: PODPOURRI_JOBTAG_PREFIX

-   Prefix for tag added to the container registry and the git repository after the build.
+   Prefix for tag added to the container image registry and the git repository after the build.
 Defaults to ``build-daily-`` and ``build-weekly-`` respectively.

 Files
 -----